 4. Receive a property qualification letter

 This letter states that you are qualified to purchase the home you’re interested in.
-Your housing counselor and real estate agent can also help you draft an offer on the home.
+Your NACA counselor and real estate agent can also help you draft an offer on the home.

 5. Get your home inspected